-All businesses want to be able to grow and develop as they become more successful however growth can be challenging.
-Starting up a business is a risky time full of challenges for directors where their aim is to make a profit and become more comfortable with day-to-day business transactions.
+All businesses want to be able to grow and develop as they become more successful, however, growth and scaling up can be challenging.
+Starting up a business is a risky time, full of challenges for directors where their aim is to make a profit and become more comfortable with day-to-day business transactions.

 Have a clear plan in mind

 Before you start to expand and develop your business, you should have a clear plan in mind featuring the strategies you will be using for this new chapter.
 The best way to succeed is to plan thoroughly and have a clear goal in mind before taking any decisive actions.
 By knowing what you want to do and how you are going to get there, you will be able to take steps towards growth and further success for your business.

 Cash flow problems can trip up many businesses whatever their size, if you can’t pay your creditors when debts fall due then you will struggle as a business.
 The old business cliché that ‘cash is king’ is very true and getting your cash position wrong could result in business failure.